Industry information at your fingertips

 Viewers are divided on the answer to that question.
 Some say that Heidi was innocent and that her supposed 'affair' with Dr Mike Houston (Sam Freed) was a delusion based on Billy's deteriorating mental condition.
 Others say that their intimate touching and Mike's frequent visits to the Halleck house were evidence enough that Heidi and Mike had something going.
 In the book, there was no affair between Heidi and Mike.
 Mike was an elderly, coke-snorting doctor, and he and Heidi were planning to have Billy committed to a mental hospital, which is the reason for his visits.

 Yes.
 King plays the pharmacist, Dr Bangor, at the drug store where Tadzu goes to have a prescription filled for the sore on his nose.
+He later see him in court testifying that the gypsy woman was stealing (we see her pilfering something off the shelf).

 An alternate ending that more closely follows the book ending was shot, but it was not well-received by the test audience.
-In the alternate ending, Billy is angry with his wife but it's because he blames her for the accident and for not believing him when he tells her about the gypsy curse, not because she's having an affair with Dr Mike.
+In the alternate ending, Billy is angry with his wife but it's because he blames her for the accident and for not believing him when he tells her about the gypsy curse (not because she's having an affair with Dr Mike).
 Billy's daughter does inadvertently eat the cursed pie and Billy, knowing she was going to die, also ate the pie, thereby committing suicide.
 The production company removed the alternate ending and went with the ending where Billy gets his wife and the doctor to eat the pie.